appleseedlab/cpp2c/README.md

 Instructions will be posted once version 1.0 is ready

 ## Testing
-1. Open a terminal in the cloned repo's directory and run `make test`
+2. Open a terminal in the cloned repo's directory and run `pipenv install --dev`
+2. Run `make test`

 ## License
 BSD 2-Clause License